Geometric goodness of fit measure to detect patterns in data point clouds: Methodology

 \subsection{Geometrical goodness-of-fit construction}

-The main use of the $R^2$ is to gauge the variability explained by a chosen model against a null one.
-In our case, the null model is the box contained all our the data contained in the Vietoris-Rips complex.
+The main use of the $R^2$ method is to gauge the variability explained by a chosen model against a null one.
+In our case, the null model is the box containing the Vietoris-Rips complex of our data.
 This is how we envelop the data in the most basic way possible.
-Our model will be the Vietoris-Rips complex itself which give us a representation of our data through a clearer structure.
+Our model will be the Vietoris-Rips complex itself, since it gives us a representation of our data through an identifiable structure.

 The patterns in the data emerge through the empty spaces in the projection space generated by each individual variable.
-When the point-cloud fills the whole domain then the unknown function \(\varphi\) applied to \(X_{i}\) produces erratic \(Y\) values.
+When the point-cloud fills the whole domain the unknown function \(\varphi\) applied to \(X_{i}\) produces erratic \(Y\) values.
 Otherwise, the function yields a structural pattern which can be recognized geometrically.

-The VR-complex $\mathcal{V}(G)$ estimates the geometric structure of the data by filling the voids in-between close points.
+The VR-complex $\mathcal{R}$ estimates the geometric structure of the data by filling the voids in-between close points.
 We may then estimate the area of the created object.
-This value will not give much information about the influence of the variable within the model.
+This value will not yield too much information about the influence of the variable within the model.
 Therefore, we have to estimate the area of the minimum rectangle containing the entire object.
 If some input variable presents a weak correlation with the output variable, its behavior will be almost random with uniformly distributed points into the rectangular box.
-For other case, it has some relevant correlation it will create a pattern causing empty spaces to appear across the box.
+For the other cases, when there is some relevant correlation, it will create a pattern causing empty spaces to appear across the box.

-To clarify the notation we will denote by $G_{\varepsilon,j}$ the neighborhood graph generated by the pair of variables $(X_j,Y)$ and radius $\varepsilon$.
-Denote by $\mathcal{V}(G_{\varepsilon,j})$ the VR-complex generated by $G_{\varepsilon,j}$.
-We also denote the geometrical area of the object formed by the VR-complex $\mathcal{V}(G_{\varepsilon,j})$ by $\mathrm{Area}(\mathcal{V}(G_{\varepsilon,j}))$.
+To clarify the notation we will denote by $G_{\varepsilon,i}$ the neighborhood graph generated by the pair of variables $(X_i,Y)$ and radius $\varepsilon$.
+Denote by $\mathcal{R}_{i}$ the VR-complex generated by $G_{\varepsilon,j}$.
+We also denote the geometrical area of the object formed by the VR-complex $\mathcal{R}_{i}$ by $\mathrm{Area}(\mathcal{R}_{i})$.

-We define the rectangular box for the projection the data $(X_{j},Y)$ as
+We define the rectangular box for the projection the data $(X_{i},Y)$ as

-The geometrical area of $B_j$ will be denoted by $\mathrm{Area}(B_j)$.
+The geometrical area of $B_i$ will be denoted by $\mathrm{Area}(B_i)$.

 Therefore, we can define the measure

 Notice that if the areas of the object and the box are similar then the index \( R^2_{\text{Geom},j}\) is close to zero.
 Otherwise, if there is a lot of empty space and both areas differ the index will approach 1.